Articles of Association

 6 § Representing the Company

-The company is represented by the company’s managing director and the chairman of the Board of Directors, each acting alone.
+The company shall be represented by its managing director and the chairman of the Board of Directors, each alone.

 7 § Rights of procuration